Bishopston, Bristol

-Juventus and Italian footballer Alessandro Del Piero also lived in the district for a period as a child when his father worked as a restaurateur in the thriving Italian community that lives there.

 The famous film star Cary Grant (real name Archibald Alexander Leach) attended Bishop Road School in Bishopston.
 As a child he lived nearby in Hughenden Road next to Horfield Common, where there is a blue plaque to commemorate him.

-Bishopston has two primary schools, St. Bonaventure's Catholic Primary School which served the huge Italian Irish and South American Catholic community and Bishop Road Primary School COE which was a secondary school up until the mid 1980s and served children of the Anglican faith and drew in children from the Asian and Jamaican community in St Paul's and Montpellier.
+Bishopston has two primary schools, St. Bonaventure's Catholic Primary School which served the huge Italian Irish and South American Catholic community and Bishop Road Primary School COE which was a secondary school up until the mid-1980s and served children of the Anglican faith and drew in children from the Asian and Jamaican community in St Paul's and Montpellier.

-The main artery, Gloucester Road well known for its pubs and restaurants, and one of the last remaining local high streets in the country, is well used by local residents.
-In addition to the independently run shops such as Scoopaway, La Ruca, Gardener's Patch and Harvest, recent years has seen several supermarket chains opening stores in the area.
-This, and the range of fairly traded and local goods available, has made it popular with ecologically minded shoppers.
+The main artery, Gloucester Road, is a traditional local High Street, and well used by local residents.
+In addition to the independently run shops such as Scoopaway, La Ruca, Gardener's Patch and Harvest, recent years have seen several supermarket chains opening stores in the area, as well as a number of cafés, restaurants, and pubs.
+This, together with the range of fairly traded and local goods available, has made it popular with ecologically minded shoppers.

 Bishopston is home to Gloucestershire County Cricket Club, located off Nevil Road.
 The ground's capacity has been increased to hold international cricket matches.

 The David Thomas Memorial church, in neighbouring St Andrews, was erected between 1879 and 1881 but was demolished in 1987, destroying most of a Gothic fantasy by Stuart Coleman.
 The building still retains a thin octagonal spire and west front but the massive halls, apse and rib vaults have now gone, and have been replaced by flats by Stride Treglown.